 Resettlement Project Officer – WCBC – Ongoing

-Resettlement Project Officer
+Role: Resettlement Project Officer

-Based in the Partnerships section of the PIPS (Performance, Improvement, Partnerships and Scrutiny) team within Finance.
+Location: Wrexham, Wrexham County Borough Council, based in the Partnerships section of the PIPS (Performance, Improvement, Partnerships and Scrutiny) team within Finance.

-Full time post, one year fixed term
+Contract: One year fixed term

 We are looking for someone who has excellent project coordination skills coupled with an appreciation of the challenges of resettling displaced families.
 The post holder will be responsible for day-to-day coordination of the project working with a range of providers and partners to ensure that families are supported to resettle in their local community.
 The post requires excellent organisation skills and an ability to monitor delivery of contracts and recognise opportunities for service improvement.